gobwas/ws/README.md

 Processing of all non-websocket headers is made in place with use of registered user callbacks, when arguments are only valid until callback returns.

-The simple example is looks like this:
+The simple example looks like this:

 ```go